 Depending on the method you use and how long it takes the two creditors to process the payments, the balance transfer could take several weeks to complete.

-You should keep making payments on time to all of your accounts during this period.
-Otherwise, you could wind up with a late payment, which could mean you have to pay late fees or other penalties.
+During this period you should keep making payments on time to all of your accounts.
+Otherwise, you could wind up with a late payment, which would likely mean you have to pay late fees or other penalties.

 A balance transfer might be a good idea if, for example …